Best Prime Day 2020 Alexa deals: Show 5, Echo Auto and Echo Dot for Kids see big discounts

-Mark your calendars.
-Amazon Prime Day begins in just two days.
+Mark your calendars because Amazon Prime Day kicks off on Tuesday with great deals on smart speakers and more.
 For this year's Prime Day, online shoppers will have a 48-hour window to take advantage of deep discounts on Oct.
 13 and 14, and competitors like Walmart, Target and Best Buy are slashing prices during the same window of time.
 The best deals we'll see will land on the official days themselves, but Amazon has already dropped a series of Prime Day countdown deals ahead of the sales event.
 And some of the best deals are on Amazon's own devices, including its smart speakers and displays.

-While Amazon has already announced some sweet deals for Prime Day itself, like a $19 Echo Dot and a $65 Echo Show 8, a few of the retailer's devices are already seeing their biggest discounts ever.
+While Amazon has already announced some sweet deals for Prime Day itself, like a $19 Echo Dot ($40 at Amazon) and a $65 Echo Show 8 ($130 at Amazon), a few of the retailer's devices are already seeing their biggest discounts ever.
 We'll keep updating this story as more deals become available.

 Best smart speaker and display Prime Day deals so far